CookeRichard94/ProfessionalITProject/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2.

+## Cloning the Repository

+Open the command line.
+Navigate to a designated folder.
+Enter the command 'Git Clone https://github.com/CookeRichard94/ProfessionalITProject'.
+Enter the command 'code .' to open the cloned project in Visual Studio Code.

 ## Running the Program and Server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.